 For more than a century, Esposito’s has been the go-to butcher shop in the Italian Market.
 While it’s doubtful you’ll be able to practice your boxing on a side of beef, you can purchase the high-quality meats and sausages that have made Esposito’s one of Philadelphia’s favorite butcher shops.

 Rocky couldn’t resist a trip to Pat’s King of Steaks for an authentic Philadelphia cheesesteak during his training, and neither should you.
 The famous shop where the cheesesteak was invented more than 80 years ago makes a brief cameo in the original film.
-The appearance made a huge impact as the spot where Rocky’s stood is dedicated with a special plaque.
+The appearance made a huge impact — the spot where Rocky stood is now dedicated with a special plaque.

 While sweets aren’t on Rocky’s training regimen, you shouldn’t feel ashamed in partaking in the treats at Isgro’s in the Italian Market.
 Since 1904, Isgro’s has been supplying the area with incredible fresh-made cannolis sure satisfy your sweet tooth.